K.S.K. Beveren: Early 2000s: the resurgence with the Ivorian players

-During the 2001-2002 season, KSK Beveren finished in eighteenth place but were saved from relegation because Eendracht Aalst and RWDM were not licensed.
+During the 2001–2002 season, Beveren finished in eighteenth place but were saved from relegation because Eendracht Aalst and RWDM were not licensed.
 Chairman Frans van Hoof then appointed Jean-Marc Guillou as technical director and gave him great freedom with regard to the club's policy.
-KSK Beveren, which was in financial and sporting trouble, revived in the following seasons thanks to the arrival of many young Ivorian players from the ASEC Mimosas football academy of Guillou from Abidjan, (Ivory Coast).
-And a collaboration realized by Guillou with Arsenal where his friend Arsène Wenger was a trainer, as a result of which players such as Graham Stack and Igors Stepanovs were rented out to KSK Beveren.
+Beveren, which was in financial and sporting trouble, was revived in the following seasons thanks to the arrival of many young Ivorian players from the ASEC Mimosas football academy of Guillou from Abidjan, (Ivory Coast).
+And a collaboration realized by Guillou with Arsenal, where his friend Arsène Wenger was a trainer, as a result of which players such as Graham Stack and Igors Stepanovs were loaned out to KSK Beveren.
 However, it became clear from the start that the collaboration with Arsenal did not bring what was expected of it, for example, players of lesser quality were placed in Beveren in dribs and drabs.
 Fortunately, the young Ivorian players were of an exceptionally high level.
 Some of them ended up at the absolute European top after their passage at KSK Beveren, such as Emmanuel Eboué and Gervinho at Arsenal, Arthur Boka at VfB Stuttgart and Romaric at Sevilla to name the most important.
-Yaya Touré even managed to win the 2008–09 UEFA Champions League with FC Barcelona and became the second former Beveren player to win the highest European prize.
+Yaya Touré even managed to win the 2008–09 UEFA Champions League with Barcelona and became the second former Beveren player to win the highest European prize.

-In the 2003/04 season, KSK Beveren played the final of the Belgian Cup for the 5th time in its existence, the opponent was Club Brugge.
-The Final took place in the King Baudouin Stadium.
-KSK Beveren lost 4-2, but still got a ticket for the UEFA Cup because Club Brugge had finished second in the competition and was allowed to go to the preliminary rounds of the Champions League.
-KSK Beveren managed to survive the 1st round of the Uefa Cup season 2004-2005 and to advance to the group round.
-Partly due to a lack of experience, KSK Beveren could not win a single match and was eliminated.
-The 1-0 lost match against Heerenveen on 15 December 2005 is known as the last European match of KSK Beveren.
+In the 2003/04 season, Beveren played the final of the Belgian Cup for the fifth time in its existence, the opponent was Club Brugge.
+The final took place in the King Baudouin Stadium.
+Beveren lost 4–2, but still got a ticket for the UEFA Cup because Club Brugge had finished second in the competition and was allowed to go to the preliminary rounds of the Champions League.
+Beveren managed to survive the first round of the Uefa Cup season 2004-2005 and to advance to the group round.
+Partly due to a lack of experience, Beveren could not win a single match and was eliminated.
+The 1-0 lost match against Heerenveen on 15 December 2005 is known as the last European match of Beveren.

 In 2006, they were threatened with the loss of their professional licence and subsequent relegation to the third division, but eventually won an appeal to preserve their status.
 In 2007, however, the club ended last in the Jupiler League and was forced to go to the second division.